nervosnetwork/docs/docs/technical-concepts/script-dependencies.md

 pry(main)> duktape_hello_type_script = CKB::Types::Script.new(code_hash: duktape_data_hash, args: CKB::Utils.bin_to_hex("var a = 1;\nvar b = a + 2;"))
 ```

-This echoes the differences mentioned above on script code vs script: here duktape serves as script code providing a JavaScript engine, while a different script leveraging duktape script code serves a different function on chain.
+This demonstrates the differences mentioned above on script code vs script: here duktape serves as script code providing a JavaScript engine, while a different script leveraging the duktape script code serves a different function on chain.

 Now we can create a cell with the duktape type script attached: